ManinderPanesar/PhD-Simulations/README.md

 # PhD-Simulations
 ## Vorpal Data Analyzer

 This repository contains the example of simulations carried out during my PhD.
-My thesis entitled _Numerical Simulations on high-intensity laser-plasma interaction_.I was working on laser plasma acclerators thorey and simulations.
+My thesis entitled _Numerical Simulations on high-intensity laser-plasma interaction_.I was working on laser plasma acclerators theory and simulations.
 I was using software VORPAL Version 5.2 (now called VSIM) by Tech-X Corportations, specifically designed to carry out laser plasma accleration simulation.

 The algorithm of the simulation was based on Particle-in-cell(PIC) method.
 The input file to modify the parameters and functions to be used while simulations was saved as an extension _.pre_.
 This pre file is processed by Vorpal to calculate all the values derived from pre file in an .in file that is fetched to Vorpal simulation software.